nhowley72/TIKR/GITHUB_ACTIONS_FIX.md

    - Click on "Actions"
    - Click on "New repository secret"
    - Name: `FIREBASE_SERVICE_ACCOUNT`
-   - Value: Paste the entire contents of the `github-secret.txt` file
+   - Value: Paste the JSON string between the delimiter lines
    - Click "Add secret"

-## Step 2: Update Your GitHub Actions Workflow
+## Step 2: Your GitHub Actions Workflow is Ready

-The updated workflow file has already been created at:
+The updated workflow file is already in your repository at:
 `.github/workflows/update-predictions.yml`

 It includes these improvements: